habitat-sh/core-plans/postgresql/README.md

   - add a `suitability` hook based on the existence of a `recovery.conf` file
 - Test for various high-availability and other operational optimizations (high writes, high reads)
   - add configuration to the plan for people who wish to use those
+- Add documentation of running Wal-E with PostgreSQL in a composite plan.